 The entire sustenance of man [for the year] is fixed for him from New Year's [Festival] to the Day of Atonement,1 except the expenditure for Sabbaths and the expenditure for Festivals and the expenditure for the instruction of his children in the Law; if he [spent] less [for any of these] he is given less and if he [spent] more he is given more.

 Said R. Abbahu:2 What verse of Scripture [supports this]?
 'Blow the horn at the new moon at the full moon for our feast-day'.3 Which is the Festival on which the moon is concealed?
-Say, it is New Year;4 and it is written [with respect to this Festival]: 'For it is a statute [hok] for Israel, an ordinance of the God of Jacob'.5 How is it implied that [the word] hok connotes sustenance?
-For it is written: 'And did eat their portion [hukkam] which Pharaoh gave them'.6 Mar Zutra says, [It is inferred] from here: 'Feed me with mine allotted [hukki]7 bread'.
-It was taught: They related concerning Shammai, the Elder [that] all his life he ate in honour of the Sabbath.
-[Thus] if he found a well-favoured animal he said, Let this be for the Sabbath.
-[If afterwards] he found one better favoured he put aside the second [for the Sabbath] and ate the first.8 But Hillel the Elder had a different trait, for all his works were for the sake of heaven,9 for it is said: Blessed be the Lord, day by day.10 It was likewise taught: Beth Shammai say: From the first day of the week [prepare] for the Sabbath;11 but Beth Hillel say: Blessed be the Lord, day by $day.^{10}$
+Say, it is New Year;4 and it is written [with respect to this Festival]: 'For it is a statute [Hok] for Israel, an ordinance of the God of Jacob'.5 How is it implied that [the word] hook connotes sustenance?
+For it is written: 'And did eat their portion [Hukkam] which Pharaoh gave them'.6 well-favored animal he said, Let this be for the Sabbath.
+[If afterwards] he found one better favored he put aside the second [for the Sabbath] and ate the first.8 But Hillel the Elder had a different trait, for all his works were for the sake of heaven,9 for it is said: Blessed be the Lord, day by day.10 It was likewise taught: Beth Shammai say: From the first day of the week [prepare] for the Sabbath;11 but Beth Hillel say: Blessed be the Lord, day by day.10